 International experience include performing as a soloist in concert with the Heilongjiang Opera company and the Thüringer Symphoniker Orchester, as well as the role of ‘Ida’ in Lyric Opera Studio of Weimar’s production of Die Fledermaus.
 Participation in Vocal and Lieder masterclasses at the Mozarteum, in Salzburg, Austria in their Summer Academy have also added important experience and insights.
 Earlier

 this year, she was awarded a Scholarship to participate in Masterclasses with Jennifer Larmore for the Sequenda Nei-Stemmen Academy in Luxembourg.

 She has performed for Art Gallery NSW’s National 2017: New Australian Art biennale as a part of a sculptural installation - futurist opera for Sydney Contemporary in 'A Sonorous Body' and ‘A Metal Cry’ by Justene Williams, in association with Carriageworks and the Museum of Contemporary Art.
 Sandra has also worked as a Presenter for the Logie Award nominated children’s program ‘Get Arty’ on

 In her teaching practice, she has taught singing and flute from beginners to HSC level.
 She teaches all vocal styles but with a focus on classical technique for healthy vocalisation but enjoys finding the appropriate repertoire for each individual student.
 Musical styles taught include - Musical Theatre, Jazz, Pop, Folk, Classical, Opera.
 She can also teach singing in French, German and Italian and provide more

 culturally diverse songs to learn, if interested.

-Alice provides singing lessons in Beecroft, Castle Hill, Epping, Lane Cove, Macquarie, Ryde and surrounding suburbs.
+Sandra provides singing lessons in Beecroft, Castle Hill, Epping, Lane Cove, Macquarie, Ryde and surrounding suburbs.